HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_10/Check_Points_Ch10.md

 ## 10.3 ##
 The relationship among classes is often divided into four different groups based on characteristics of the relation.
 The name of these groups are:
 1. Inheritance
 2. Aggregation
 3. Association
 4. Composition

+## 10.4 ##
+Aggregation implies a relationship where the child can exist independently of the parent.
+Example: Class (parent) and Student (child).
+Delete the Class and the Students still exist.

+Composition implies a relationship where the child cannot exist independent of the parent.
+Example: House (parent) and Room (child).
+Rooms don't exist separate to a House.

+Association is a weaker form of relationship and in code terms indicates that a class uses another by parameter or return type.